lucasgunn/browser-require/README.md

 	Note: If you check the uris generated on request, you'll note they're appended with a (?|&)_=timestamp, similar to jquery.
-This is to force the browser to actually re-request the file, note provide it from it's own cache.
+This is to force the browser to actually re-request the file, not provide it from it's own memory/filesystem cache.

 ## Development requirements - ie: "Your code sucks and I'm gonna fix it..."